What You Should Know About Deep Teeth Cleanings

 How We Can Help You

 The staff at Burke Dental prides itself on offering high-quality dental care in Burke, Virginia.
 One part of that is looking out for our patient’s overall health.
-Dr. James Willis and his staff know that sometimes a regular cleaning just isn’t enough.
+Dr. Ghanavati and his staff know that sometimes a regular cleaning just isn’t enough.
 Gum disease, also known as periodontal disease, is a serious problem that could lead to permanent damage including bone loss and tooth loss.
 If a patient is showing signs of gum disease, it needs to be treated right away and that means a deep cleaning.

 Request an Appointment Today!